 Picky Pup?
 How to Recognize Distracted Eating

-Does your dog seem uninterested in her food?
-Does he take a few bites of his dinner and wander away, leaving the remainder of his meal untouched?
-Dogs who seem less than enthused about their meals can worry their parents, especially if the vet has mentioned that the pup is looking a bit too thin.
-This seeming apathy toward a meal is often described as “distracted eating,” and while the problem can seem worrying at first, it’s not impossible to solve.
+Does your dog seem uninterested in their food?
+Do they take a few bites of their dinner and wander away, leaving the remainder of their meal untouched?
+Dogs who seem less than enthused about their meals can worry their parents, especially if the vet has mentioned that they look a bit too thin.
+This lack of enthusiasm towards mealtime is often described as “distracted eating,” and while the problem can seem worrying at first, it’s not impossible to solve.

 So how do you know if your dog is a distracted eater?
 It’s easy to recognize.
 If your dog seems generally indifferent to her food and will get distracted by normal activity in the house during mealtimes, that’s a pretty good sign you’re dealing with a distracted eater.
 Other symptoms can include eating a few bites at a time separated by long breaks or sniffing the food and walking away without eating any of it.